CodeStix/typed-react-form/articles/Array-fields.md

             <h2>Title</h2>
             <FormInput form={form} type="text" name="title" />

+            {/* Create an array child form for the 'items' field */}
             <h2>Items</h2>
-            <ArrayForm // Create an array child form for the 'items' field
-                parent={form}
+            <ArrayForm
+                form={form}
                 name="items"
                 render={({ form, values, append, remove }) => (
                     <>
                         {/* This only rerenders when the whole array changes. */}

                         {values.map((_, i) => (
-                            <ChildForm // Create a child form for each item in the array, because each array item is an object.
+                            // Create a child form for each item in the array, because each array item is an object.
+                            <ChildForm
-                                key={i} // You should index as key parent={form} // Pass the parent form
+                                key={i} // You should index as key form={form} // Pass the parent form
                                 name={i} // Pass the current index as the name render={(form) => (
                                     <div>